 Don’t fret.
 When you’re ready to say goodbye once and for all to FindLaw, Scorpion, Martindale-Nolo or some other legal marketing service, make sure you take these five steps.

-2. Make sure you have all of your passwords, including the keys to your URL
+Make sure you have ALL your passwords, including the keys to your URL

 While FindLaw doesn’t give you login credentials for outside their directories, Scorpion will give you a spreadsheet of user names and passwords if you ask.
 Martindale-Nolo may offer you a limited list of citations too.
 The problem is that once you sign up for citations, over time, other websites will copy these citations.
 Even if the citations are wrong – say, your law firm address is incorrect – it will be listed incorrectly on these hundreds of sites.
 Once you leave one of these providers, you need to have a way to correct these citations.
 Working with a more experienced provider who will be able to change these citations is critical.